cameron-b/GeneMaster/README.md

     ...
     (should be sorted by bot# in ascending order)

 scores each bot based on total wins/turns and sorts by score
 * currently, score is: wins + (100/turns) * 100
+* turns is: turns(won) - turns(lost)
 * can be changed under the ScoreBot method in the Bot class
-* should eventually change how turns get added (i.e. if a bot loses, maybe - the turns instead)
-* handled in the ResultsParser class
+* turns is calculated in ResultsParser but could potentially be handled in Bot instead

 GeneController currently does nothing
 * later

 to run the example